occupational pension surrender value

 FAQ

-What exactly is the surrender value in an occupational pension scheme?
+What exactly is the surrender value in a company pension scheme?

-The surrender value is the amount you would receive if you prematurely terminated your occupational pension scheme.
-It consists of the contributions paid plus accrued interest and profits, from which various costs (administration, conclusion, cancellation) and any additional tax payments are deducted.
+The surrender value is the amount you would receive if you were to terminate your occupational pension scheme early.
+It is made up of the contributions paid in plus the interest and profits earned, from which various costs (administration, initiation, cancellation) and any additional tax payments that may arise are deducted.

-Is it possible to receive the surrender value of my occupational pension scheme without losses?
+Is it possible to receive the cash surrender value of my occupational pension scheme without losses?

-No, generally a buyback without losses is not possible.
-Often, up to 70-80% of the paid contributions are lost.
-The legislator views the occupational pension scheme as a long-term retirement provision, which is why early termination is associated with financial disadvantages.
+No, as a rule, a buyback without losses is not possible.
+Often, up to 70–80% of the contributions paid in are lost.
+The legislature views occupational pension provision (bAV) as long-term retirement provision, which is why early termination is associated with financial disadvantages.

-Under what circumstances can I terminate my occupational pension?
+Under what circumstances can I cancel my occupational pension scheme?

 If your contributions were tax-free, the entire surrender value must be taxed.
 This means the original tax advantages are lost.
-Social security contributions may also become payable retrospectively.
+Social security contributions may also become due retrospectively.

-Are there better alternatives than buying back the company pension scheme?
+Are there better alternatives to buying back occupational pension provision?

-Yes, pausing premium payments is a common alternative.
-In this case, you stop making contributions, but your accrued capital remains intact and continues to earn interest.
-In the event of changing employers, it is often possible to transfer the policy to the new employer.
+Yes, premium exemption is a common alternative.
+This stops your contributions, but your accumulated capital remains intact and continues to accrue interest.
+When changing employer, the contract can often also be transferred to the new employer.

 What should I do before making a decision about the repurchase?

 Be sure to seek professional advice.
-An expert can analyze your individual situation, calculate the financial implications of a buyback, and help you find the best solution for your retirement planning.
+An expert can analyse your individual situation, calculate the financial impact of a buyback, and help you find the best solution for your retirement planning.
 Carefully consider all alternatives.

 Subscribe to our newsletter